V-LoL: A Diagnostic Dataset for Visual Logical Learning: Impact

 \section{Impact}

-The V-LoL dataset is related to datasets on visual reasoning from the field of deep learning, but also to classic symbolic AI benchmarks.
-Importantly, it has an impact on various subfields of AI.
+The V-LoL dataset is related to datasets on visual reasoning from the field of DL, but also to symbolic AI benchmarks.
+Importantly, it has an impact on various subfields of AI. \\

 \textbf{Visual (reasoning) datasets.} The transition from purely visual perception tasks to visual reasoning has led to the development of specialized datasets that challenge AI models to perform different reasoning tasks based on visual information.
-Notable examples include VQA ~\cite{agrawal2015,wu2017visualquestionanswering,krishna16visualgenome, johnson2016}, QAR~\cite{Huang21scallop}, CLEVRER~\cite{Yi2020CLEVRER}, CLEVR-Hans~\cite{StammerSK21}, MNIST-Addition~\cite{Manhaeve19}, GQA dataset~\cite{hudson2019}, PTR dataset ~\cite{hong2021}, and RAVEN dataset ~\cite{carpenter1990}.
+These datasets incorporate tasks such as spatial, relational, temporal, analogical and causal reasoning, providing a more comprehensive evaluation of AI systems' cognitive abilities beyond simple perception tasks.
+Notable examples include VQA ~\citep{agrawal2015,wu2017visualquestionanswering,krishna16visualgenome, johnson2016}, QAR by \cite{Huang21scallop}, CLEVRER by \cite{Yi2020CLEVRER}, CLEVR-Hans by \cite{StammerSK21}, MNIST-Addition by \cite{Manhaeve19}, GQA dataset by \cite{hudson2019}.
+Also more cognitively inspired datasets such as the PTR dataset by \cite{hong2021}, the RAVEN dataset by \cite{carpenter1990} or the datasets of \cite{WebbS021} and \cite{Kerg22}.
+Lastly, datasets of \cite{gopnik2000detecting} and \cite{Zhang21}, focusing on causal-based visual reasoning, and game-based datasets for concept learning by \cite{bramley2018grounding}.
+All of these have paved the way for advancing visual reasoning research in the field of computer vision.
 A comparison of a selection of datasets, their features and learning tasks can be found in Tab.~\ref{tab:datasetsoverview}.
-While most of these tasks assume pre-defined programs to compute answers, V-LoL takes a different approach by requiring agents to learn abstract programs for classification, adding a unique dimension to the field of visual reasoning.
+While most of these tasks assume pre-defined programs to compute answers, V-LoL takes a different approach by requiring agents to learn abstract logic programs for classification, adding a unique dimension to the field of visual reasoning. \\

-\textbf{Classical ILP benchmarks.} ILP benchmarks have a long-standing history and have been an integral part of the AI field since its inception, serving as standardized tasks to evaluate AI systems' performance in logical learning and knowledge representation.
+\textbf{Classical ILP benchmarks.} ILP benchmarks have been an integral part of the AI field since its inception to evaluate AI systems' performance in logical learning and knowledge representation.
 These benchmarks involve learning logical rules or programs from examples and background knowledge, encompassing challenges such as logical inference, relational reasoning, and generalization from limited examples.
-Examples of popular ILP benchmarks include the Michalski train problem~\cite{michalski1980,michie1994}, Bongard Problems~\cite{bongard1968recognition}, Kinship~\cite{DUA19UCI}, Mutagenesis~\cite{Mutagenesis}, and Bongard-LOGO~\cite{NieYMPZA20}.
+Examples of popular ILP benchmarks include the Michalski train problem~\citep{michalski1980,michie1994}, Bongard Problems~\citep{bongard1968recognition}, Kinship~\citep{DUA19UCI}, Mutagenesis~\citep{Mutagenesis}, and Bongard-LOGO~\citep{NieYMPZA20}. \\